-We consider regular array computations, often referred to as systems of uniform recurrence equations [26].
-Parallel execution of uniform recurrence equations has been studied extensively, from at least as far back as 1966 (e.g., [25, 31, 29, 7, 37, 9, 10, 38, 39, 13]).
-In such computations, the tasks to be computed are viewed as the nodes of a directed acyclic graph, where the data dependencies are represented as arcs.
-Given a dag G = (N, A), a multiprocessor schedule assigns node v for processing during step $\tau(v)$ on processor $\pi(v)$.
+We consider computations suitable for systolic arrays, often called regular array computations or systems of uniform recurrence equations [27].
+Parallel execution of uniform recurrence equations has been studied extensively, from at least as far back as 1966 (e.g., [8, 10, 11, 14, 26, 30, 32, 38, 39, 40]).
+In such computations, the tasks to be computed are viewed as the nodes of a directed acyclic graph (dag), where the data dependencies are represented as arcs.
+Given a dag G = (N, A), a multiprocessor schedule assigns node v for processing during step $\tau(v)$ on processor $\pi(v)$ .
 A valid multiprocessor schedule is subject to two constraints:

-Causality: A node can be computed only when its children have been computed at previous steps.
+Causality: A node can be computed only when its children have been computed at previous steps: